mhmdcs/octonyah-cms/README.md

 - **Shared contracts**: Event names and payload contracts live in `libs/shared-videos`, ensuring publishers and consumers stay aligned without tight coupling.
 - **Caching + invalidation**: Discovery caches read-heavy endpoints (individual video fetch + search queries) in Redis with a configurable TTL.
 CMS emits events, and the discovery service invalidates affected cache keys immediately (video-specific keys + all search-result caches), keeping cached data fresh without synchronous coordination.
 - **Elasticsearch read model**: Discovery maintains a secondary search index that is updated asynchronously from CMS events and BullMQ worker jobs, allowing fast full-text search, filtering, and sorting without hammering Postgres.
+- **Soft delete handling**: When a video is soft-deleted in PostgreSQL (marked with `deletedAt`), the system immediately removes it from Redis cache and Elasticsearch index via RabbitMQ events.
+This ensures soft-deleted videos don't appear in search results or cached responses, while PostgreSQL maintains the record for recovery and audit purposes.
 - **Scalable & Future-ready**: Additional consumers (Redis cache warmers, BullMQ queues, analytics services) can subscribe to the same events without modifying the core services.

 ## Project Structure